DougallWinship/deform/README.md

 * export a form to an array & build a form from an array definition (so you can persist them)
 * todo: - auto-generate forms from a model or a database table
 * todo: - sensible default form handling
-* todo: - validation
+* todo: - validation support (this maybe largely out of scope but it should at least be eased)
-* todo: - rendering adapters
+* todo: - rendering adapters (see next)
+* todo: - shadow dom component generation

 ## Layers
 There are 3 principal layers: